biobakery/humann/readme.md

 *   HUMAnN 3.0 uses the MetaPhlAn2 software along with the ChocoPhlAn database and translated search database for this computation.
 *   Gene family abundance is reported in RPK (reads per kilobase) units to normalize for gene length; RPK units reflect relative gene (or transcript) copy number in the community.
 RPK values can be further sum-normalized to adjust for differences in sequencing depth across samples.
 *   Please note the gene families file will not be created if the input file type is a gene table.
-*   The "UNMAPPED" value is the total number of reads which remain unmapped after both alignment steps (nucleotide and translated search).
-Since other gene features in the table are quantified in RPK units, "UNMAPPED" can be interpreted as a single unknown gene of length 1 kilobase recruiting all reads that failed to map to known sequences.
+*   The "READS_UNMAPPED" value is the total number of reads which remain unmapped after both alignment steps (nucleotide and translated search).
+Since other gene features in the table are quantified in RPK units, "READS_UNMAPPED" can be interpreted as a single unknown gene of length 1 kilobase recruiting all reads that failed to map to known sequences.
 * The UniRef50_unknown values represent the total abundance of reads which map to ChocoPhlAn nucleotide sequences which do not have a UniRef50 annotation.

 ----